 - element.example.com (element web)

-- dimension.example.com (integration manager)
+- integrator.example.com (integration manager)

 - admin.example.com (admin dashboard)